 For the $\sigma(500)$, however, rescattering effects are dominant and the determination is less precise.
 The most recent analyses suggest $\Gamma_{\gamma\gamma}^{(\sigma)}=(1.3-2)\,{\mathrm{keV}}$ \cite{Moussallam:2011zg,Dai:2014zta,Danilkin:2020pak}.

-In order to have a phenomenologically acceptable model and be able to evaluate the scalar contributions to the HLbL in a realistic way, we need to introduce flavour breaking.
-We will adopt the strategy followed in \cite{Cappiello:2019hwh} for the Goldstone and axial-vector towers, and generate independent copies of the original Lagrangian for each of the different light scalar states.
+In order to be able to evaluate the scalar contributions to the HLbL in a realistic way, we need to introduce flavour breaking.
+We will adopt the strategy followed in Ref. \cite{Cappiello:2019hwh} for the Goldstone and axial-vector towers, and generate independent copies of the original Lagrangian for each of the different light scalar states.
 Accordingly, the parameters will in general have a flavour index.
-We will therefore have a three-fold set of parameters associated to the three neutral scalar towers, whose lightest states are the $\sigma(500)$, $a_0(980)$ and $f_0(990)$.
+We will therefore have a threefold set of parameters associated to the three neutral scalar towers, whose lightest states are the $\sigma(500)$, $a_0(980)$ and $f_0(980)$.

-Accordingly, the dynamical functions listed in (\ref{12Basis}) can be decomposed, using the spectral decomposition of the Green function in eq. (\ref{Greenspectral}), as \begin{widetext}
+The dynamical functions listed in (\ref{12Basis}) can then be expressed, using the spectral decomposition of the Green's function in Eq. (\ref{Greenspectral}), as \begin{widetext}

 \end{widetext} This result can be easily extended to the remaining functions in (\ref{12Basis}).

 For simplicity, we will assume a flavour-invariant quark condensate.
 The model is insensitive to the scale dependence of this quantity, and we will choose $\langle{\bar{q}}q\rangle=(-260\, {\mathrm{MeV}})^3$, which is consistent with the phenomenological determinations at 1 GeV.
 The size of the fifth dimension can be shown to be inversely proportional to the vector meson mass scale as \cite{Erlich:2005qh}